morganmarienelson/bounce/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Technology Used
-React.js, Next.js, Typescript, CSS, Ant Design, Grommet, Tailwind, and XState
+React.js, Next.js, Typescript, CSS, Ant Design, Grommet, Tailwind, XState, and Chart.js